shreeta9/Javascipt/README.md

 # Javascipt
-This is where i have my javascript code
+This is where i have written my javascript practice code